Yak Peak is, arguably, the most recognizable mountain on the side of BC

 View from Yak Peak - BC Hike

 26-30.
-So, yeah, the views from the top are great.
+The views from the top are great indeed.
 Looking left to

 right, with the last photograph showing the second peak (which, come